acridsoul/church-website/src/content/post/16thnovember.md

 1. Don't Forget When God Elevates You
 2. Don't forget your friends
-3. Love The Way You Areadd
+3. Love The Way You Area
 4. God wants to show you love the way you are

 ### Additional Sermon Notes